dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-databricks.md

 ### Option 2: Connect dbt Cloud and Databricks manually

-1. To get setup in dbt Cloud manually, you will need to get the SQL Endpoint connection information and generate a user token.
+1. To manually setup dbt Cloud, you will need the SQL Endpoint connection information and to generate a user token.
 You can find your SQL endpoint connection information by going to the `Databricks UI > SQL > SQL Endpoints > Starter Endpoint > Connection details`.
-Save this information or keep this window open for the next section.
+Save this information because you will need it later.

     <Lightbox src="/img/databricks_tutorial/images/SQL_Endpoint_Details.png" title="Databrick SQL Endpoint Connection Information" />